bashbaugh/robocar/README.md

 `io-board` contains files and source code for the Atmega328 on the IO control board.

-`robocar` contains code that runs on the Raspberry pi on the Robocar
+`robocar` contains the Robocar software, written in Python

+`app` contains the Vue app that the car serves

-`trainer` contains models for training the robocar on a host computer.
+`trainer` contains the program for training bahavioural cloning and reinforcement learning models for the car.

+`scripts` contains useful scripts for installing software, etc.